Dental Student Membership

 Check out the Understanding Advanced Dental Education area of ADA.org/student for useful tips and planning worksheets!
 ASDA also has post-graduate resources on their website at www.asdanet.org.

-Graduate Student Membership is available to any dentist who is engaged full-time in a residency or advanced education program at least one academic year's duration.
+ADA Graduate Student Membership is available to any dentist who is engaged full-time in a residency or advanced education program at least one academic year's duration.
+ASDA does not offer a graduate student category.
 If you are entering a graduate program immediately following dental school graduation, graduate student membership maintains your eligibility for the ADA Reduced Dues program for recent graduates.